-- 4.3.1 The Chair must be heard in silence and without interruption, and may name any person for unruly and disruptive behaviour. - 4.3.2 Where any person is named 3 times during the same meeting, that person must not be recognised by the Chair and must leave the meeting. - 4.3.3 The Chair may have a person immediately removed from the meeting for intimidating, bullying, abusive or harassing behaviour as defined in section 6.3 or as defined in section 6.2, but not for any other conduct.
-Any decision to immediately remove a member may be invalidated by a simple majority.
+- 4.3.1 The Chair must be heard in silence and without interruption, and may name any person in breach of these Standing Orders. - 4.3.2 Where any person is named 3 times during the same meeting, that person must not be recognised by the Chair and must leave the meeting and the Chair may have the person removed from the meeting, may suspend proceedings until the person leaves, or may adjourn the meeting. - 4.3.3 The Chair may have a person immediately removed from the meeting for breach of 1.4.5 (a), (b), (c), (d) (e), or (g).
+Any decision to immediately remove a member under this clause 4.3.3 may be invalidated by a simple majority.
+The Chair may also suspend a meeting until the person leaves or adjourn a meeting if the person has refused to leave.